pavi2410/blog/src/content/posts/send-email-via-gmail-app.md

 ---
 title: 'Sending email via Gmail app directly (no chooser intent)'
-excerpt: 'You are probably here because you want to let your users send email via the Gmail app directly.
+excerpt: "You are probably here because you want to let your users send email via the Gmail app directly.
 You also do not want to launch a disambiguation dialog.
 You are also tired of finding ways to do so that works in 2023.
-If that's all true, you are in the right place.'
+If that's all true, you are in the right place."
 publishDate: '2023-11-11'
 tags: ['android']
 ---